srinathjayaraman/AI-ForestWatch-Srinath/README.md

 You may use our pretrained model for inference or pass another checkpoint.
 By default, if you run `python inference.py`, then inference will be performed for all files in `data_path` directory.
 If you wish to perform inference for specific districts and/or years, an example command is as follows:

-`python inference.py -dst abbottabad battagram -y 2015 2016`
+`python inference.py -d abbotabad battagram -y 2015 2016`

 The output of this script will be saved in the most recent experiment folder inside `./saved/inference/`